dkmcgrath/courses/netsec/crack_wifi.md

 ![kismet ssids](kismet_ssids.png)

 I have selected the Channels tab in the bottom window to see where networks are currently.
 You can see that the NetSec network is on channel 157, and the BSSID is `94:83:C4:24:E5:E6`.
 This is the information we need to proceed.
+Your channel will likely be different.
+This is fine and expected.

 Click on the NetSec SSID, and you'll see more information.
 Click on "View Device Details" to get the second of the windows below.

 ![netsec](kismet_netsec.png)

 Now that you have that window open, select the "WiFi" tab.
-Scroll down to the bottom, and you should see **Associate Clients**.
+Scroll down to the bottom, and you should see **Associated Clients**.
 This is a list of all the devices currently connected to the network.
 You can see that there are two devices connected to the network.
 We will need to deauth one of them to capture the handshake.

 ![kismet_clients](kismet_clients.png)